hightechu/hightechu-discord-bot/GETTING_STARTED.md

 ## Locally Deploy

 You will be able to deploy your Discord Bot locally.
-This is helpful for testing that your code works before adding it to the GitHub Repository.
-You always want to make sure your code works as intended before merging to the `main` branch.
+This is helpful for testing that your code works before adding it to the Git and GitHub Repository.
+You always want to make sure your code works as intended before merging it to the `main` branch.

 Note: You will need to setup your own Discord Bot and add the Discord Bot to the team server to develop locally.
-You can, however, share the Firebase configuration variables.
+You will need to follow the `Discord - Bot` instructions above.

-> Setting up your own Discord Bot to develop locally is critical to preventing a bug where the bot runs commands multiple times.
+> Setting up your own Discord Bot to develop locally is critical for preventing a bug where the bot runs commands multiple times.

 Note: You will need your `.env` file correctly configured with the configuration variables to deploy locally.

+Note: HighTechU Students working in a team can share the Firebase configuration variables while developing locally.

-Step 1: Start the server.
+### Step 1: Start the server.

 ```bash
   npm run start